TheBizzyDev/projects/html-projects/single-price-grid/Readme.md

 ##### Overview:

 This challenge was provided by [Frontend Mentor](https://www.frontendmentor.io/).
-The provided solution is my attempt to re-build the defined layout in order to to increase my html, css, and javascript capabilities.
+The provided solution is my attempt to re-build the defined layout in order to increase my html, css, and javascript capabilities.

 ##### Your users should be able to: